 The program is a cohort model with cohorts beginning each Fall semester.
 Practicum 1 (EHD 3941) and Practicum 3 (EHD 4270) will only be offered in Fall semesters while Practicum 2 (EHD 4940), Reading Practicum (EHD 4942), and Internship (EHD 4944) will only be offered in the Spring.

 Admission to the Program:

 Applicants seeking admission to the College of Education and Human Services must have the following to be eligible:

 - Satisfactory completion of 60 semester hours of credit from UNF or other regionally accredited institution(s).
 An Associate in Arts Degree (AA) from one of Florida's public community/state colleges or SUS schools satisfies General Education and Gordon Rule requirements.

 - A cumulative grade point average (GPA) of at least 2.5 or better in all college level course work.

 - Passing scores (no exemptions) on all four parts of the Florida General Knowledge (GK) Test.
 Transferring students, students changing majors, or students who have not presented passing scores on all four parts of the GK exam will not be permitted to enroll in any upper level education courses until they have been admitted into COEHS Teacher Preparation Programs.

-Students not meeting the minimum admission requirements for the College of Education and Human Services should contact our Deaf Education Academic Advisor, Hailey Miller and the Program Faculty for alternative pathways to enter the Deaf Education program.
+Students not meeting the minimum admission requirements for the College of Education and Human Services should contact our Deaf Education Academic Advisor, Hailey Sackett and the Program Faculty for alternative pathways to enter the Deaf Education program.